Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

-Where $\eta$ is the variable of integration and $I_{\phi, h}(m)$ terms are given in Appendix \ref{ap: astr}.
+Where $u$ is the variable of integration and $I_{\phi, h}(m)$ terms are given in Appendix \ref{ap: astr}.
 We evaluate the inner integral numerically using Sympy \citep{symp}, achieving a relative error of order $\sim 10^{-15}$.
 The kernel terms need only be evaluated once and can be used to derive the rotational signatures for different stars or different inclinations.
-These are shown evaluated up to $L = 7$ for an equatorial $\beta = 0$ stellar inclination in Figure \ref{fig: general} and mid-inclination in Figure \ref{fig: rot_kern}, alongside the photometry kernel derived by \citet{CowanFuentesHaggard2013}.
-Intuitively, the pattern shown in this Figure arises because the astrometric operator measures the visible centroid, which integrates an antisymmetric position weighting multiplied by the visible surface.
+These are shown evaluated up to $L = 7$ for an equatorial $\beta = 0$ stellar inclination in Figure \ref{fig: general}, alongside the photometry kernel derived by \citet{cowan}.
+For an equatorial observer ($\beta = 0$), the astrometric kernel exactly describes the relative weighting of spherical harmonics to the astrometric signal because the Wigner-D matrix in Equation \ref{eq: ipp} is an identity matrix.
+The kernel terms in Equation \ref{eq: k_summary} illustrate that astrometric measurements of a star viewed equatorially ($\beta = 0$) probe independent spherical harmonics; the x direction probes odd-order harmonics, while the y direction probes even-order harmonics.
+Additionally as special cases, the x direction is sensitive to $l=2, m \pm 2$, and the y direction to $l=2, m= \pm 1$.
+These are the only even-degree terms accessible to astrometry.
+Conversely, photometry also measures $l=1, m = \pm 1$ as a special case.
+Intuitively, the astrometric sensitivity pattern shown in Figure \ref{fig: general} arises because the astrometric operator measures the visible centroid, which integrates an antisymmetric position weighting multiplied by the visible surface.
 Hence, this will only be non-zero if the visible surface is asymmetric.
+In contrast, because the photometry kernel measures the summed visible flux which is a symmetric weighting of the surface, the photometric kernel is non-zero only for equatorially symmetric harmonics.